swiftkube/client/README.md

 ## Examples

-Concrete examples for using the `Swiftkube` tooling reside in the[Swiftkube:Examples](https://github.com/swiftkube/examples) repository.
+Concrete examples for using the `Swiftkube` tooling reside in the [Swiftkube:Examples](https://github.com/swiftkube/examples) repository.

 ## Usage